Local Visitor Centres

 Located about 130km's west of Dampier, the Montebellos is a group of nearly 100 limestone islands surrounded by white sandy beaches and turquoise green waters.
 With a six metre tidal range, the islands are perfect for snorkelling, beachcombing and exploring, as well as providing fertile fishing grounds.

 The Montebellos can lay claim to WA's first shipwreck, the 300 tonne Tryal, which ran aground and slowly sank back in 1622.
 The islands were also the site of atomic bomb detonations by the British in 1952.
 Despite this ominous history, the Montebellos provide a fantastic getaway for those looking for excellent diving, fishing or just some peace and quiet.
-For further details contact the Roebourne or Karratha Visitor Centre.
+For further details contact the Roebourne or Karratha Visitor Centres.